katjakarhu/OpenCAQDA/README.md

 ### Nice to have:

 - Activity log:
-    - Who did what (added notes, files, codes, edited codes, notes)
+    - Who did what (added memos, files, codes, edited codes, memos)
     - Can be used for reporting your analysis process
 - Case study features:
     - Cross case analysis view: compare the codes in cases